College of Health and Human Services

 Dr. Stelle's research has previously focused on aging and social support and familial relationships.
 Dr. Stelle’s current research interests include issues of older men and masculinity, social roles and transitions in later-life individuals and families, social support networks of midlife and aging adults, patterns of grief and adaptation to bereavement, hospice and end-of-life care, and the experience of death as both an individual and familial transition.

-Wendy K. Watson, Ph.D., Assistant Professor, Gerontology, Department of Human Services
+Wendy K. Watson, Ph.D., Associate Professor, Gerontology, Department of Human Services

 220 Health Center 419-372-1054 Fax: 419-372-2400